 THE CORTICAL ORGANIZATION OF SYNTAX

-I am currently developing a neurobiological framework for syntax and semantics in the brain, centered on the posterior superior temporal sulcus (pSTS as a core region for hierarchical syntactic representations (Matchin & Hickok, in review).
+I am currently developing a neurobiological framework for syntax and semantics in the brain, centered on the posterior superior temporal sulcus (pSTS/MTG as a core region for hierarchical syntactic representations (Matchin & Hickok, 2019 - Cerebral Cortex) (Figure 1).
 The PTL is well-positioned to connect sensory brain systems to conceptual brain systems.
-Our model posits a second fundamental organizing principle for semantics and syntax that places the pSTS in an appropriate cortical location.
+Our model posits a second fundamental organizing principle for semantics and syntax that places the pSTS/MTG in an appropriate cortical location.
 This principle takes inspiration from vision research regarding two fundamental streams of processing: the dorsal stream (how to interact with an object) and the ventral stream (what an object is) (Goodale & Milner, 1992).
-The pSTS connects these two systems for processing meaning to each other, allowing for people to create complex new thoughts.
+The pSTS/MTG connects these two systems for processing meaning to each other, allowing for people to create complex new thoughts.

 Neuroimaging studies of sentence processing reliably activate a set of brain regions in the frontal and temporal lobes (Mazoyer et al., 1993; Pallier et al., 2011).
 However, the specific role each region plays in sentence processing, particularly with respect to syntax, remains unclear.
-Using parallel fMRI and MEG experiments, we have shown that posterior temporal areas are involved in predictive abstract syntactic processing, while anterior temporal areas are involved in conceptual-semantic processing (Matchin et al., 2017, Cortex; Matchin et al., 2018, Human Brain Mapping).
-This distinction fits well with aphasia research, which has shown semantic deficits due to anterior temporal lobe damage (Hodges et al., 1992) and syntactic deficits due to posterior temporal lobe damage (Wilson & Saygin, 2004).
-It also connects well with the psycholinguistic literature on sentence processing that has converged on the notion of structural predictions (Levy & Keller, 2013; Lewis & Vasishth, 2005).
+Using parallel fMRI and MEG experiments, we have shown that posterior temporal areas are involved in predictive abstract syntactic processing, while anterior temporal areas are involved in conceptual-semantic processing (Matchin et al., 2017, Cortex; Matchin et al., 2018, Human Brain Mapping) (Figure 2).